Cruising is a great way for women to see the world

 A room with a view and private balcony

 The first cruise I ever took was with my family over the Christmas holidays.
-I had graduated the previous spring and, because I was the last child, my parents were thrilled to no longer have any college tuitions to pay.
+I had graduated university the previous spring and, because I was the last child, my parents were thrilled to no longer have any college tuition to pay.
 To celebrate, my mom decided we should all take a cruise and I was nominated as the planner.
 I found a travel agent near my work and went through all the options.
 We boarded a 5-day Carnival cruise to the Caribbean on Dec.
 23. It was so nice to wake up on Christmas morning to 80-degree weather in a tropical paradise.

 Most large cruise ships offer a variety of dining options – from formal to informal, room service for privacy or eating with others in themed restaurants.
 Often there is food available at all hours somewhere on board.
 I’ve enjoyed fine dining at midnight buffets nestled in tablescapes with ice sculptures and eating my fill of decadent afternoon ice cream sundaes presented with a spread of toppings.
 And what could be better than tropical drinks by the pool mid-afternoon?
 Especially when you hear the joy-filled percussion of a steel-drum band playing nearby.